 |Quarterly Industry Update||Call Prep Questions||Website & Media Links|

 |Business Challenges||Financial Information||Glossary & Acronyms|

 Companies in this industry transform purchased metals into intermediate or end-use products by forging, stamping, bending, forming, welding, machining, and assembly.
-Major companies include Ball Corporation, Flowserve, Mueller Industries, Snap-On, and The Timken Company (all headquartered in the US), as well as Jiangsu Guotai International (China), Schaeffler Technologies (Germany), and Toyo Seikan Kaisha (Japan).
+Major companies include Ball Corporation, Flowserve, Gibraltar Industries, Mueller Industries, Snap-On, The Timken Company, and Valmont Industries (all headquartered in the US), as well as Jiangsu Guotai International (China), Schaeffler Technologies (Germany), and Toyo Seikan Kaisha (Japan).
 Because of the special manufacturing processes involved for individual parts, most companies make a limited range of products.

 Demand is driven largely by the needs of other industrial companies and is therefore linked to economic growth.
-The profitability of individual companies depends on technical expertise and efficient manufacturing.
-Large companies have economies of scale in purchasing raw materials.
-The specialized nature and use of many products ...
+The profitability of individual companies depends ...

 Complement this Industry Profile by purchasing a Focus Profile.
 Fabricated Metal Product Manufacturing has one Focus Profiles that can help you better understand this industry:

 Would you or your company benefit from having unlimited access to First Research's industry intelligence tools?Learn More About Subscription Options